 In a four-cycle engine, the piston takes four cycles or strokes to complete its movement cycle.
 First is the Intake Stroke where the piston slides down the cylinder, opening the valve allowing air and atomized fuel to rush into the cylinder.
 When the piston hits the bottom of the cylinder, this is known as Bottom-Dead-Center (BDC) At this point the second stroke, or the Compression Stroke begins by sliding back up the cylinder causing the piston to compress the air locked in the cylinder.
 When the piston reaches the top, this is Top-Dead-Center (TDC).
 It is at this point the spark plug arcs and ignites the compressed air and fuel and causes and explosion which pushes the piston down on the third or Power Stroke.
 When the piston again reaches BDC, the exhaust valve opens and the piston slides back up pushing all the hot gasses out of the cylinder into the muffler.
 This final stroke is also called the Exhaust Stroke.
-Once this stroke is complete and the piston reaches the top and the exhaust valve closes and the intake valve opens, the cycle of stokes begins again . . .
+Once this stroke is complete, the piston reaches the top, the exhaust valve closes, the intake valve opens, and the cycle of stokes begins again.

 What makes a good engine?

-When you’re looking for a good engine, horsepower and torque are important factors in considering how well an engine will perform.
-But overall value, ease of maintenance, durability, and reliability are equally important factors to consider.
+Horsepower and torque are important factors, but overall value, ease of maintenance, durability, and reliability are equally important factors to consider.
 They’re what you need to ensure you have what it takes to get the job done, all season long.

 Here are some other important features to consider when comparing engines:

-Oil Volume: How much oil does the engine hold?
-The more oil it can hold the more lubricated the internal parts are for longer life, and the cooler those parts remain to assure maximum engine life.
+Oil Volume: The more oil it can hold, the more lubricated the internal parts are for longer life, and the cooler those parts remain to assure maximum engine life.
 Quality engines hold a greater amount of oil.

-Cooling Fins (air-cooled engines only): How many cooling fins can you count on each head and on the back of the block?
-The more cooling fins, the more heat the engine can dissipate to keep it cooler for a longer total engine life.
+Cooling Fins (air-cooled engines only): The more cooling fins on each head and on the back of the block, the more heat the engine can dissipate to keep it cooler for a longer total engine life.

 Engine Weight (especially flywheels): Typically, when looking at two equally sized engines, the heavier engine indicates a heavier flywheel and more robust internal components.
 When manufacturers skimp on internal components, the engine will not last as long.
 The flywheel weight is critical.
 The heavier the flywheel, the smoother the engine runs with more power through the non-powered strokes of the piston.
 The lighter the flywheel the more shake is felt while the engine is running and the more hesitation under the heavy load due to losing engine speed (RPM) during the non-powered piston strokes.